In the Heat of the Night (film): Plot

-Tibbs asks Officer Wood to re-trace his patrol car route during the night of the murder; Gillespie joins them.
+Tibbs asks Officer Wood to retrace his patrol car route during the night of the murder; Gillespie joins them.
 After questioning why Wood detours from his patrol route, Tibbs discovers that Wood enjoys passing the house of 16-year-old Delores Purdy, who walks around nude with the lights on in an attempt to entice men, and that Wood changed his route to prevent Tibbs from seeing her.
 Gillespie learns that Wood made a $632 deposit to his bank account the day after the murder.
 He arrests Wood, despite Tibbs's protests that he is not the murderer.
-Tibbs tells Gillespie that the murder was committed at the site of the planned factory, which clears Wood because he could not have driven both his and Colbert's cars back into town.
+Tibbs tells Gillespie that the murder was committed at the site of the planned factory, which clears Wood because he could not have driven both his car and Colbert's car back into town.

 Delores' older brother Lloyd, a hostile racist, brings her to the police station to file statutory rape charges against Wood for getting her pregnant.
 When Tibbs insists on being present during Delores' questioning, Lloyd is offended and gathers a lynch mob to attack Tibbs.

 Tibbs pressures illegal abortionist Mama Caleba to reveal that she is about to provide an abortion for Delores.
 When Delores arrives and sees Tibbs, she runs away.
 Tibbs follows Delores and confronts her armed boyfriend, Ralph Henshaw, a cook at a roadside diner.
 Lloyd's mob arrives and holds Tibbs at gunpoint.

-Tibbs tells Lloyd to check Delores' purse for the $100 Ralph gave her for an abortion, which he got from killing and robbing Colbert.
+Tibbs tells Lloyd to check Delores' purse for the $100 Ralph Henshaw gave her for an abortion, which he got from killing and robbing Colbert.
 Lloyd realizes that Tibbs is right when he opens the purse and finds the money.
-After Lloyd confronts Ralph for getting his sister pregnant, Ralph shoots Lloyd dead.
-Tibbs grabs Ralph's gun.
-Ralph is arrested and confesses to killing Colbert.
-He explains that after hitchhiking a ride with Colbert and asking him for a job, Ralph attacked him at the construction site of the new factory, intending only to knock him unconscious and rob him but accidentally killing him instead.
+After Lloyd confronts Henshaw for getting his sister pregnant, Henshaw shoots Lloyd dead.
+Tibbs grabs Henshaw's gun.
+Henshaw is arrested and confesses to killing Colbert.

-Tibbs arrives at the station to meet his train to return to Philadelphia, as Gillespie, having carried his suitcase, shakes Tibbs' hand and bids him farewell.
-In their final interaction, as Tibbs ascends the stairs onto the train, Gillespie sincerely tells him: "You take care, you hear?"
-After a hesitation, Tibbs gives a warm smile and says, "Yeah.”
-Gillespie smiles back at Tibbs as he boards the train.
+Gillespie carries Tibbs’ suitcase to the train station and bids him farewell.
+They warmly smile at each other, making it clear there was no longer animosity between them.